 I was truly blessed to have a stepmother who understood the importance of honoring the past.
 My mother died suddenly and unexpectedly when I was 14.
 My father remarried soon after and my new stepmother did her best to honor my mother while also becoming an important part of our lives.
 She looked through photos of my mother with my dad and chose the most recent, flattering one and made high-quality duplicates for each of the children, and put the photo in lovely frames for us.

 She also found some old home movies and had them salvaged and put onto videos so each child could have our own copy.
 She even figured out how to get still shots from the movies that captured our mother playing with us in ways we didn’t have in photos before.
 Brings tears to my eyes to think about it.

-Our family is Jewish and every year, during the New Year celebrations, a special prayer is said for deceased loved ones, and there’s a special service at the cemetary as well.
-My stepmother fully supported my father in attending these ceremonies, and accompanied him when he asked her to (and respected his privacy when he wanted to go alone).
+Our family is Jewish and every year, during the New Year celebrations, a special prayer is said for deceased loved ones, and there’s a special service at the cemetery as well.
+My stepmother fully supported my father in attending these ceremonies and accompanied him when he asked her to (and respected his privacy when he wanted to go alone).

 Enough about my experience.